 Lumbago

-Lumbago is an old term used to describe pain in the lower back.
-It is the most common cause of pain in the back or spine.
+Lumbago is an old term used to describe pain in the lower back

 The term lumbago is derived from Latin – with lumbus meaning loin.
 Hence, lumbago means ‘weakness in the loins’ (which does conjure up a number of visions), or alternatively, ‘weakness in the lower back’ which is a more accurate description.